xingxuejun1989/SCVC/README.md

 We are actively updating the code and will open source the paper's code after the article is officially released.

 ## Build
-1.Before compiling, make sure CMAKE and VS are available.
+1.Before compiling, make sure CMake and VS are available.

-2.The available process is to directly use CMAKE to generate the sln of vs, and then use vs to compile the code.
+2.The available process is to directly use CMake to generate the sln of vs, and then use vs to compile the code.
 The code relies on three open source libraries: Eigen, FLANN, and ICP_Princeton, which we have added to the source code.

 3.Set the path parameters in the main function according to the path of the registration data.

-Code has been tested with  Win11, VS2019, CMAKE 3.24, and OpenMP.
+Code has been tested with  Win11, VS2019, CMake 3.24, and OpenMP.

 ## Datasets download